Social Issues

 Since our oceans are increasingly depleted, and human appetite for fish has been on the rise, the question naturally emerges: Is there a way that fish can be farmed safely and sustainably?

 While practices like these can be a big step forward, the reality is that there is stunningly little government oversight of the aquaculture industry, and claims of “sustainable” may or may not mean anything.
-So if you wish to partake, here are a couple labels that might mean something:
+So if you wish to partake, here are a couple of labels that might mean something:

-The Global Aquaculture Alliance developed the voluntary Best Aquaculture Practices Certification.
-The standards address environmental and social responsibility, animal welfare, food safety and traceability.
+• The Global Aquaculture Alliance developed the voluntary Best Aquaculture Practices Certification.
+The standards address environmental and social responsibility, animal welfare, food safety, and traceability.

-And probably the single best “one stop shop” resource for reviewing the sustainability of different fish is Monterey Bay Aquarium’s Seafood Watch, linked here.
+• And probably the single best “one stop shop” resource for reviewing the sustainability of different fish is Monterey Bay Aquarium’s Seafood Watch, linked here.

 Contaminants in Fish